-In 2003, the Rouse Company sold The Jacksonville Landing to Sleiman Enterprises because Rouse found the city of Jacksonville too uncooperative.
-After investing $19 million to develop the property, the Rouse Company eventually grew so frustrated with the city that it sold the property to Sleiman Enterprises for just $5 million, walking away from the issues that Sleiman Enterprises is still dealing with today, 15 years later.
+After nearly $40 million in costs to build The Jacksonville Landing, the Rouse Company eventually grew so frustrated with the city that it sold the property to Sleiman Enterprises for just $5 million, walking away from the issues that Sleiman Enterprises is still dealing with today, 15 years later.

 The city owns the land itself and is responsible for maintaining the surrounding property – roads, sidewalks, riverwalk, etc., which are the areas now in disrepair.

-Often spotted in Jacksonville skyline pictures, the iconic retail center is at the heart of Jacksonville’s urban core and receives more than 5 million visits annually.
-The Jacksonville Landing is vital to downtown’s success as it connects the sports complex, the entertainment district, Brooklyn, Riverside and the Southbank area to all thrive with shared success.
+Often spotted in Jacksonville skyline pictures, the iconic nationally recognized property is the centerpiece of downtown Jacksonville’s expanding footprint connecting the sports complex, the entertainment district, shipyards, Brooklyn, Riverside and the Southbank area.

 Sleiman Enterprises continues to stay optimistic and push for the city of Jacksonville’s cooperation and approval of redevelopment plans for The Jacksonville Landing.
 For nearly 15 years, the city of Jacksonville has stalled and refused to approve any redevelopment plans – including its own plans – of one of downtown Jacksonville’s most prominent attractions.